Google Pixel 3 XL may have notch, two front-facing cameras and arrive in October

 Similar to year's past, Google is expected to launch the new Pixel phones in October, with Verizon holding steady as the only US carrier partner (though the phones can still be purchased unlocked and used on other networks).

-The German news site WinFuture, which has a pretty reliable record with tech rumors, also reported that Google will partner with Taiwanese manufacturing company Foxconn (the same company that makes iPhones) to build "new display hardware."
-WinFuture puts Google's time frame somewhere between this August and September, though October remains the more likely schedule.
+The German news site WinFuture, which has a pretty reliable record with tech rumors, also reported that Google will partner with Taiwanese manufacturer Foxconn (the same company that makes iPhones) to build "new display hardware."
+WinFuture puts Google's time frame somewhere between August and September, though October remains the more likely schedule.

-Because this is all speculation for now, it's good to take these reports with a grain of salt.
-But considering that Google's latest Android P mobile OS update allows users to test out different notch sizes on the screen, it's not entirely surprising that its next phone will carry one itself.
+Because this is all rumor and speculation for now, it's important to take these reports with a grain of salt.
+But considering that Google's latest Android P mobile OS update allows users to test out different notch sizes on the screen, it's not entirely surprising to hear its next phone will carry one itself.

 But at least for now, Google hasn't confirmed anything, and didn't immediately reply for a request to comment.